 We work alongside Community Paediatricians; other provider services such as Children’s Psychology Services and Children’s Integrated Therapy and Nursing Service; education providers such as the Special Educational Needs and Disabilities team (SEND) and Portage services provided by Lancashire County Council and other services for preschool children.

-Some of the extended services we currently provide are sleep clinics for practical advice and guidance around sleep difficulties, Incredible Years (co-run with Paediatric Learning Disability Team, LCFT) and Cygnet (co-run with Children’s Psychology Services, LCFT).
+Some of the extended services we currently provide are sleep clinics for practical advice and guidance around sleep difficulties, Incredible Years (co-run with Paediatric Learning Disability Team, LSCFT) and Early Bird.

-The service offers families the opportunity to meet with other professionals and other parents in a child friendly environment at either of our two CDC’s dependant on their assigned catchment area.
+The service offers families the opportunity to meet with other professionals and other parents in a child friendly environment at either of our two CDC’s, Holly House and Rainbow dependant on their assigned catchment area.

 Home visits are made by the specialist health visitors who act as a first contact for families.
 They will explain what will happen throughout the assessment process, answer any questions and explore any highlighted additional needs.
 This is in addition to the mainstream health visiting service to ensure coordination and contact with our services are seamless.